MehmedGIT/P4_COPY_TO_CPU/README.md

 - `sudo python receive.py veth0` - starts the `CPU port listener`(which is `port 0(veth0 or veth1)` in our case);
 - `sudo python send_one.py` - sends one packet on `port 4(veth8 or veth9)`;

-Every time you send a packet, it should be displayed by the `CPU port` listener, since the sent packet has the following default attributes: destination IP `10.0.0.1` and destination MAC `00:00:00:00:00:01` and the destination IP is saved in the `copy_to_cpu` table inside the [commands](commands.txt).
+Every time you send a packet, it should be displayed by the `CPU port` listener, since the sent packet has the source IP of `10.0.1.0` which is saved in the `copy_to_cpu` table inside the [commands](commands.txt).

 If you want you can write the source IP addresses of the sniffed packets to a `log file`.
 To do this edit the [receive.py](receive.py) file.
 See the lines between 30-34.